uktrade/data-hub-frontend/docs/Dependabot.md

 11. If you are satisfied that everything is in order and all the tests have passed, request reviews as normal.
 12. After merging the PR, ensure that the `release-storybook` job has passed and that Storybook is running as expected.
 13. Ensure that the dev/staging deployments have succeeded.
 If they haven't, notify the TechEx team.
+14. Removed orphan closed PR dependencies every first working day in quarter of the year for those older than 90 days.

 ## Additional actions